What Is Anal Douching?

 ANAL CLEANSING & GROOMING

-Anal grooming involves external hygienic care of your backside.
-Depending on your own preferences, as well as those of your partner(s), there are additional steps, beyond diet and anal douching, that you can opt to take to ensure your anal experience is positive for everyone involved.
+Anal hygiene and grooming involves external hygienic care of your backside.
+Anal douching and learning about the effects of diet on anal sex are powerful first steps toward the best possible anal sex experience, and depending on your preferences and those of your partner(s), you can opt to take additional steps to ensure your anal experience is positive for everyone involved.

 To shave or not to shave?